• Home

 andycarrier@valorstation.com

 Andrew (Andy) Carrier served with the Georgia State Patrol for 31 years, retiring as a Captain and Director of the Office of Public Safety Support at Headquarters, Atlanta.
 He also served as the state’s crisis/hostage negotiations commander for over ten years.
 Prior to his career with GSP, he began his law enforcement journey in 1987 with the Richmond County Sheriff’s Office, serving there for over two years.
-During the latter part of Andy’s career with GSP, he was awarded a graduate research assistantship at the University of Georgia’s Carl Vinson Institute of Government by then Governor, Nathan Deal.
+During the latter part of Andy’s career with GSP, he was awarded a graduate research assistantship at the University of Georgia’s Carl Vinson Institute of Government.
 After earning a master’s in clinical social work, he attained licensure as a licensed master social worker, then later, as a licensed clinical/independent social worker in the states of Georgia, South Carolina, and New York, where he assists members of the public safety community involved in traumatic incidents.
 He has assisted first responders to the school/mass shootings at Columbine, Virginia Tech, Sandy Hook, and most recently, in Uvalde, Texas in the aftermath of the Robb Elementary School Shooting.
 In 2019, he was appointed by Governor Brian Kemp to the Composite Board of Social Workers, Professional Counselors, and Marriage and Family Therapists.
 Andy holds a master’s in social work, a master’s in public administration, and a BS in criminal justice.
 He is a graduate of the FBI National Academy, Session 245, and the Georgia Law Enforcement Command College at Columbus State University.
 Andy has been a POST certified Firearms, Emergency Vehicle Operations, and Defensive Tactics Instructor for over 25 years.
-He has served as clinical director at the three day Post Critical Incident Seminar (PCIS) in Georgia, South Carolina, Louisiana, and California.
+He has served as clinical director at the three day Post Critical Incident Seminar (PCIS) in Georgia, New York, Wyoming, South Carolina, Louisiana, and California.
 He is published in the Washington Examiner, the FBI National Academy Associates Magazine, the International Chiefs of Police (IACP) Police Chief Magazine, and other publications.
 He has also presented on various topics around the United States, Canada, and most recently, at the World Police Summit in Dubai, United Arab Emirates.
 Andy resides in Evans, Georgia.

 Kristy Ledford, MA, LPC, CTP